 Our Natural Tendency

-Any statements like those, or if you curse back at them, is a "should not, ought not, or must not" statement about them or their behavior.
+Any statements like those, or if you curse back at them, are, ultimately, a "should not, ought not, or must not" statement about them or their behavior.
 Obviously, you may use different words, but "should, ought, or must" is still what you think about them or what is in your mind!

 Actually, They Are Free to Act That Way